 Treatment is dependent on the location of the lens and the potential for vision.
 Typically, this includes surgically removing the lens and lowering the pressure within the eye.
 In severe cases, the removal of the entire eye may be necessary.

 Dogs with glaucoma often become blind from the condition.
 It is caused by pressure on the optic nerve by a fluid buildup.
 It can also cause headaches for the dog.
-Surgery is usually the treatment for this and sometimes the eye has to be removed.

 Cherry eye is the prolapsed gland of the 3rd eyelid.
 It causes no pain or vision loss but it does look odd.
 It can be cured by a steroid ointment but if that doesn’t work, then surgery is recommended.